topher235/royal-grid/tasks.md

   - [ ] Add Character portrait
   - [ ] Add modal for game over
   - [ ] Add pause menu
-    - [ ] Ensure RUSH mode pauses its spawning when the pause menu is opened
+    - [X] Ensure RUSH mode pauses its spawning when the pause menu is opened
+  - [X] Add animation counting points down to 0 and score up to the current score
 - [ ] Stats modal
   - [X] Display player stats
   - [X] When closed, play reverse animation